carluciosk8/carluciosk8.github.io/_projects/galaxian.md

   teaser: /assets/images/galaxian.png
 ---

+{: .text-justify}

+{: .font-size: $type-size-1 }

-This is a little game I made for a computer graphics assignment.
-The task was to create a clone of an old arcade game called Galaxian.
+This is a little game that I created for a Computer Graphics assignment for introducing programming with OpenGL.
+The task was to create a clone of an old arcade game called [Galaxian](https://en.wikipedia.org/wiki/Galaxian){:target="_blank"}.
 The project had some requisites like emulating an analog controller with the mouse: The player must use the mouse to control a "velocity bar" located on the bottom of the screen to control the speed of the space ship to move it.

-You can watch the video form the game running here:

 <iframe iframe width="560" height="315" src="https://www.youtube.com/embed/eorCAe3QEBQ" frameborder="0"></iframe>